-In addition to submitting a copy of the weekly checklists, the Main Works Contractor's Project Manager will report monthly to the Environmental Management Manager about environmental and compliance issues and the overall status of CEMP and regulatory compliance.
+In addition to submitting a copy of the weekly checklists, the Main Works Contractor will report monthly to the Environmental Management Representative about environmental and compliance issues and the overall status of the Preliminary CEMP and regulatory compliance.

 The Main Works Contractor's Site Manager will report monthly to the Main Works Contractor's Project Manager on the status of site environmental matters.